The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Proof of Theorem 2

 where $a_{i,l}$ is the element in $\mathbf{La}$.
 In addition, we define $\mu$ as the eigenvalue of $\mathbf{La}$.
-Then, according to A4, we can obtain that $\mu_{min}(\mathbf{La}) = 0$, and the number of eigenvalues that are equal to $0$ is $1$. \begin{proof} According to the update rule of the model's parameters presented in (24) and (25), we obtain
+Then, according to \underline{A4}, we can obtain that $\mu_{min}(\mathbf{La}) = 0$, and the number of eigenvalues that are equal to $0$ is $1$. \begin{proof} Since the update rule of the model's parameters in a period can be expressed by